-i) Do nothing.
+- i) Do nothing.
 Should this decision be taken, the Early Learning Collaboration would not be established and the Early Learning aspect of the Best Start Model would be missing and this would have a negative impact on the Best Start outcomes.
-The opportunity to enhance resources and provide Sector led support and challenge for the Early Years sector would be missed i) Award the contract to establish the Early Learning Collaboration as part of the Best Start programme.
+The opportunity to enhance resources and provide Sector led support and challenge for the Early Years sector would be missed - The Early Learning Team would remain within the Council. - i) Award the contract to establish the Early Learning Collaboration as part of the Best Start programme.